 - What about the environmental costs of the venue itself?
 Heating, air-conditioning, even catering…

 - A physical learning environment often also relies on physical learning materials, what about the environmental costs of that?

-Now, consider how these costs multiply for global training programmes when you fly hundreds of managers out to a fixed location.
-Taking just one return flight generates more CO2 than citizens of some countries produce in a year so the flights alone will skyrocket the environmental impact of your training programme.
+Did you consider how these costs multiplied for global training programmes when hundreds of managers flew out to a fixed location?
+The truth is, taking just one return flight generates more CO2 than citizens of some countries produce in a year so the flights alone will skyrocket the environmental impact of your training programme.

-So, what can you do to contribute to your organisation’s environment agenda?
-Well, you could spend your time measuring the environmental impact of your training programmes and working out how to offset them, or, you could look at alternative ways to deliver training programmes that still pack a punch but don’t have such drastic consequences on the environment.
+So, what can you do when the pandemic is over to contribute to your organisation’s environment agenda?
+Will you pick up where you left off or will you look at alternative ways to deliver training programmes that still pack a punch but don’t have such drastic consequences on the environment.

 What’s even better than a world-class workshop-based programme?

 Notion’s award-winning STAR® Manager programme offers the very latest in behavioural change technology and has the capability to do just that.
 STAR® Manager is a 100% virtual, fully blended management development programme that can be accessed anytime, anywhere, any place by cohorts of one manager up to thousands of managers.

 The blend is so sophisticated that it prompted LEO’s Director of Learning and Strategic Design, Andrew Joly, to announce that “[STAR® Manager] is leading the learning revolution.”

 He said, “it’s not very often you get the chance to genuinely take something with such incredible value in a non-digital context and then step up to the plate and deliver something that is not just equal to but better than a live learning programme.”